conholdate/conholdate-blog-content/Conholdate.Total/2022-04-19-convert-word-document-to-tiff-image-using-java/index.md

 ## Conclusion

 In this article, we have learned **how to convert a Word document to a TIFF image using Java**.
-We have also seen how to apply additional options such as TIFF compression, brightness, and resolution programmatically.
+We have also seen how to apply additional options such as TIFF compression, brightness, and image resolution programmatically.
 Besides, you can learn more about Aspose.Words for Java API using the [documentation][15].
 In case of any ambiguity, please feel free to contact us on the [forum][16].

 ## See Also